-Hoverboards are the most frequently recalled type of scooter with 21 hoverboard recalls to date.
-All of these recalls occurred in 2016 or 2017 and were related to the vehicle's lithium-ion battery pack potentially overheating, posing a risk smoke, fire, or explosion.
+Hoverboards are the most frequently recalled type of scooter with 24 hoverboard recalls to date.
+All of these recalls were related to the vehicle's lithium-ion battery pack potentially overheating, posing a risk smoke, fire, or explosion.
 The CPSC Office of Compliance has previously stated that the Commission considers hoverboards that do not meet the applicable voluntary standards (UL 2272 and UN/DOT 38.3) to be defective products that may pose a substantial product hazard to consumers.
 All manufacturers, importers, distributors, and retailers of hoverboards (and other powered scooters) should review their product lines to ensure that their products comply with the voluntary standards.